MehYam/thefindingofisaac/README.md

 	- or have a check-box
 - add description to the sort options

+### DONE:
+- ~~caching causes display of incorrect score~~
+- ~~deal with duplicate item names~~
+- ~~move *.json files to a data subdir~~
+- ~~dig deep on performance tuning~~
+	- ~~diagnose bottleneck~~
+	- issue has to do with loading all those images.
+Use a sprite sheet instead
+		- ~~got TexturePacker working~~
+			- ~~need to escape CSS names, use https://github.com/mathiasbynens/CSS.escape~~
+				- ~~in css.qs~~
+				- escaped names still not working
+		- ~~need to parse filename out of thumbnail~~
+		- ~~STOPPING - scaling images is surprisingly messy, and name escaping has broken.
+Backing out for now and using a scheme where we URI-encode all the images instead.
+This will work across more browsers, and be easier to maintain long-term.
+Will make a browser script like isaacWikiScrape.js to generate the base64~~
 - ~~Antibirth items~~
 	- ~~scrape the wiki~~
 	- ~~tag the items~~